STJ postpones decision on the role of ANS to be taxing for health plans

 the rapporteur Minister Luis Felipe Solomon, voted by list taxation.
 However, the rapporteur noted exceptional cases in which it would be possible to oblige an operator to cover procedures not provided for in the list.

-Nancy Andrigui expressed her opinion in the sense that the role of the ANS is merely exemplary, “because only in this way can the health policy idealized by the Constitution be realized”.
+Nancy Andrighi expressed her opinion in the sense that the role of the ANS is merely exemplary, “because only in this way can the health policy idealized by the Constitution be realized”.

 After the vote, Minister Villas Bôas Cueva signaled a request for a view, becoming a collective view, and suspending the trial.